 Before deciding on any form of treatment, talk with your doctor about your options and the risks and benefits involved with each.
 Review your options yearly, as your needs and treatment options may change.

 Lifestyle and home remedies

-Making healthy lifestyle choices may help ease some of the symptoms of perimenopause as well as promote good health as you age.
-These choices include:
+Making these healthy lifestyle choices may help ease some symptoms of perimenopause and promote good health as you age:

-In addition to conventional therapies, many women transitioning toward menopause want to know more about complementary and alternative approaches to treating their symptoms.
-Researchers are looking into these therapies, hoping to determine their safety and effectiveness, but evidence is still often lacking.
-Be sure to tell your doctor about any complementary or alternative therapy you are using or considering.
-Here are a few options that show some potential for treating menopausal symptoms while still being fairly safe:
+In addition to conventional therapies, many women transitioning toward menopause want to know more about complementary and alternative approaches to treating symptoms.
+Researchers are looking into these therapies to determine their safety and effectiveness, but evidence is still often lacking.

 Terms and conditions of use